Ogoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0-iam_betty
 This is work for task 0.
 It is a script that switches the current user to the user betty.

+1-who_am_i
+This is work for task 1.
+It is a script that prints the effective username of the current user.